Recycle Tip:

 Purchase items that are made from recycled material (i.e., post-consumer product).

-A typical building usually generates close to one ton of e-waste ev
+A typical building usually generates close to one ton of e-waste every few

 months.